Leo-Code-CA/random-quote-machine/README.md

-# Frontend Mentor - Interactive rating component solution
+# Front End Development Libraries Project 1 - FreeCodeCamp

 This is a responsive random quote machine.
 It’s part of the required projects to complete FreeCodeCamp’s Front End Development Libraries certification.